RetepV/nTerm2-S-FT231/README.md

 # nTerm2-S
-My rendition of the uTerm2-S by Just4Fun (https://hackaday.io/project/181583-uterm2-s-a-multi-emulation-color-rs232-terminal).
-This one is in SMD, and I hopefully made it easily hand-solderable for everyone (with maybe the exception of the CP2102).
-Obviously the 'n' in nTerm stands for 'nano.' :P

-The nTerm2-S has a slightly more usable form the uTerm2-S, I think.
-Smaller and a little more usable when sitting permanently on a desk.
-And as an extra, it can switch between normal and cross (null-modem) from the software so that you wil never have to search for that null-modem cable ever again.
-It can also switch between RTS/CTS or DTR/DSR handshaking.

 > [!NOTE]
 > This is the continuation of the design of the nTerm2-S (found here: https://github.com/RetepV/nTerm2-S).
 Now that I am reaching completion, I have decided to switch from using a CP2102 to using an FT231.
 The FT231 is just easier to solder with a soldering iron.
 Or better said: it CAN be soldered with a soldering iron, whereas with the CP2102 that's near impossible, it was a bad choice on my part.\